emmercm/www/src/blog/making-uuids-more-performant-in-mysql.md

 Storing 36 characters, in an InnoDB table with a default `utf8mb4` character set, is a lot of storage space:

-- `CHAR(36)` is always `36 x 4 = 144 bytes`
+- `CHAR(36)` is always `36x4 = 144 bytes`
-- `VARCHAR(36)` would be `36 x 4 + 1 = 145 bytes`
+- `VARCHAR(36)` would be `36x4 + 1 = 145 bytes`
-- `VARCHAR(255)` would be `36 x 4 + 2 = 146 bytes`
+- `VARCHAR(255)` would be `36x4 + 2 = 146 bytes`

 But storage is cheap, so why do we care?

 Let's say we want to index our string UUID column, because it's probably an ID we'll use for lookups or joins.
-A larger column size means a larger index size, which means more difficulty fitting it in working memory, which means slower lookups.
+A larger column size means a larger index size, which means more difficulty fitting the index in working memory, which means slower lookups.

 It's even worse if we use a string UUID for our primary key (see: "[Why You Should Use UUIDs for Your Primary Keys](/blog/why-you-should-use-uuids-for-your-primary-keys)").
-Every other secondary index on that table has to store the primary key with it, which means larger indexes for everything, again impacting performance.
+Every other secondary index on InnoDB tables has to store the primary key with it, which means larger indexes for everything, again impacting performance.

-UUIDs are supposed to be only 16 bytes, so can't we do better?
+UUIDs are supposed to be only 16 bytes, can't we do better?

 ## Binary UUID columns

-If we strip the hyphens and convert the remaining 32 characters to `BINARY`, we can store it in only 16 bytes.
+If we strip the hyphens and convert the remaining 32 characters to `BINARY`, we can store UUIDs in only 16 bytes.

 The `BINARY` type isn't affected by the table character set (such as `utf8mb4`), it uses the `binary` character set and collation.
-Even better, comparison and sorting will use the numeric value of the column, which will perform much better.
+Even better, comparison and sorting will use the numeric value of the column, which will perform much better than a string.

 All versions of MySQL can use [`UNHEX()`](https://dev.mysql.com/doc/refman/5.7/en/string-functions.html#function_unhex) and [`REPLACE()`](https://dev.mysql.com/doc/refman/5.7/en/string-functions.html#function_replace) to do this: